Promoting sustainable and equitable transportation worldwide

 Pune parks it right!

-30th April 2018 By admin Leave a Comment
+30th April 2018 by admin

 “Congratulations to Pune on taking this important step!
 If the going gets tough, always remember WHY the streets need parking management.
 The fees, the enforcement and the well-designed parking spaces are needed to make sure that parking happens in an orderly way, only in the right places and that it is almost never too full (so newcomers can find a space to park).”
 Dr. Paul Barter, Urban transport researcher, policy advisor and trainer.